machkr/alg/Projects/Project-2/README.md

-# dynpro
+# Project 2
-Analysis of Algorithms Project 2
+Analysis of Algorithms

 Compile the program by using the `make` command or executing `g++ dynpro.cpp -o dynpro`